isaacg1/isaacg1.github.io/project-ideas.md

 **Setting**: M/G/1 scheduling for the tail, especially the asymptotic tail, especially in comparison to FCFS.

 **Policy**: Time Index.
-Priority is (size - time-in-system), lower is better.
+Priority is s - t, where s is a job's size and t is the job's time in system.Lower is better.
 Relatively simple proof that waiting time dominates FCFS waiting time.

 **First step**: Implement this policy.
 Compare against FCFS, Nudge.